Login

 2. Stamp Duty rebates will be calculated prior to settlement by your conveyancer or solicitor and they will apply those rebates to the amount payable.

-3. Your solictor or conveyancer will notify you of the total amount of Stamp Duty that is payable on your property transaction in Victoria.
+3. Your solicitor or conveyancer will notify you of the total amount of Stamp Duty that is payable on your property transaction in Victoria.
 This will be the total amount that you will need to pay.

-☝️ Important – We recommend to always use a conveyancer or solicitor when purchasing property.
+☝️ Important: We recommend to always use a conveyancer or solicitor when purchasing property.
 They will also know if you’re eligible for any exemptions too; could save you money doing it right.

 Are there any exemptions from Stamp Duty in Victoria?